HUBioDataLab/PROQUEST/README.md

-# ProQuest: Protein Querying Using Semantic Technology
+# ProQuest: Protein Querying Using Semantic Technology for developing the UniProtKB LLM Query Interface

 ## Abstract